 After weeks of discussion, liquor commissioners on Tuesday declined to make a rule governing when imbibers in restaurants may legally order a drink, opting instead to allow eateries to decide how to comply with a new law.

 The law, HB240, which went into effect in May, clarifies that restaurant patrons may order an alcoholic drink as long as they show an “intent” to buy food.
-But it was left up to commissioners with the Utah Department of Alcoholic Beverage Control to decide what diners and restau...
+Commissioners with the Utah Department of Alcoholic Beverage Control typically establish rules after legislation is enact...

 Share this post